LAPAROSCOPIC Surgery: A Modern Approach to Minimally Invasive Care

 Instruments Used During Surgery

-Special tools like graspers, scissors, dissectors, energy devices and staplers are used to perform the operation with pinpoint accuracy.
+Specialized tools such as graspers, scissors, dissectors, energy devices, and staplers are used for precise operations.

 Common Types of Laparoscopic Procedures

-You’d be surprised how many surgeries can now be done this way.
+You’d be surprised how many surgeries can now be done laparoscopically.

 Gallbladder Removal (Cholecystectomy)